barq-archive/Database_Sqlite_Assets_Helper/README.md

 * `Config` simple class to setup the configuration for the library
 * `DatabaseHelper` class extends the SQLiteOpenHelper to manage the database version and creation
 * `DatabaseAdapter` (optional) adapter class to use in your code so it will save time on you
-* ‘SimpleCursorLoader’ (optional) utility to manage the cursor life cycle inside a listview in case you don’t want implement content provider
+* `SimpleCursorLoader` (optional) utility to manage the cursor life cycle inside a listview in case you don’t want implement content provider

 Setup